kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

     silently override/shadow the cluster-scoped template, changing Pod provisioning paths without explicit audit trails.
 Dedicated fields make references completely explicit and easily auditable.

+<a id="out-of-tree-alternative"></a>
+- **Out-of-Tree Synchronization Controller / CRD**: Create an out-of-tree controller (for example, in a `kubernetes-sigs` repository) that automatically generates namespaced `ResourceClaimTemplate` objects in target namespaces.
+This could be driven either by a `ClusterResourceClaimTemplate` CRD or by publishing master `ResourceClaimTemplate` objects in a centralized controller namespace using a special naming convention or annotation mapping.
+Pods would then refer to the generated namespaced templates by name.
+  - *Trade-offs / Motivation for Withdrawal*: While this approach involves certain trade-offs compared to an in-tree API:
+    - **Race Conditions**: When a new namespace is created, Pods referencing the template might be rejected or fail to deploy if they are created before the out-of-tree controller finishes copying the template into the new namespace.
+    - **Resource Proliferation and Overhead**: Duplicating identical template objects across tens or hundreds of namespaces creates unnecessary `etcd` storage overhead and additional API server load.

+    Despite these trade-offs, the SIG decided to withdraw this KEP in favor of this out-of-tree controller approach.
+The alternative is considered good enough to fulfill the target use cases, and implementing an in-tree solution does not justify the required engineering effort and the expansion of the core Kubernetes API surface.

 ## Infrastructure Needed (Optional)